Statistical Literacy and Critical ThinkingIn Exercises 1–4, use t... | Channels for Pearson+

 Simple Random Sample

-A simple random sample is a subset of individuals chosen from a larger population, where each individual has an equal chance of being selected.
-This method helps ensure that the sample is representative of the population, which is essential for the validity of statistical inferences.
-In the given survey, the sample of 1020 adults was randomly selected to assess their self-perception as drivers.
+A simple random sample is a subset of individuals chosen from a larger population in such a way that every individual has an equal chance of being selected.
+This method helps ensure that the sample is representative of the population, reducing bias in the results.
+In the context of the survey, the 1020 adults surveyed were selected randomly, which supports the validity of the conclusions drawn from the sample.

 Recommended video: